 The granite mortar and pestle is an ancient kitchen tool still used today.
 If you want one with a modern look, I recommend the Laevo Mortar and Pestle Set (available on Amazon).
 This kitchen tool is perfect for those who want to experiment with new herbs and spices or grind fresh ingredients like coffee beans, cloves, garlic, ginger, and more.

-- 🌿100% solid granite, heavyweight and stable with large 2.1 cup capacity.
+- TOP-QUALITY DESIGN - This mortar and pestle set is made of 100% solid granite, heavyweight, and stable with large 2.1 cup capacity.
 You will love it for the unique reversible design which allows you to separate flavors.

-- 🌿Make healthy, homemade, nutritious meals with your new mortar and pestle.
-Unpolished and non-porous interior texture helps with efficient grinding and crushing of spices, herbs, salt, coffee beans and creates dishes like guacamole, curry, pastes, dips, dressings, seasonings and more.
+- UNPOLISHED & NON-POROUS - Make healthy, homemade, nutritious meals with your new mortar and pestle stone set.
+Unpolished and non-porous interior texture helps with efficient grinding and crushing of spices, herbs, salt, and coffee beans and creates dishes like guacamole, curry, pastes, dips, dressings, seasonings, and more.

-- 🌿Wonderful gift in great box for any chef or home cook for Christmas, birthday or housewarming!
-Get bonus items today - spoon and silicone lid / placemat free with your purchase.
+- GREAT GIFT - Wonderful gift in great box for any chef or home cook for housewarming, birthday, and other special occasions!
+Get bonus items today - spoon and silicone lid/placemat free with your purchase.
 Protect your countertop and keep the food fresh longer.

-- 🌿Save money with this set that will last a lifetime.
-Invest one time into a natural, eco-friendly, premium quality 100% solid granite stone mortar and pestle set.
+- NATURAL & ECO-FRIENDLY - Save money with this gift set that will last a lifetime.
+Invest one time into a natural, eco-friendly, premium quality 100% solid granite stone pestle and mortar set.

-- 🌿Outstanding customer experience is our mission at Laevo!
+- CUSTOMER SATISFACTION - Outstanding customer experience is our mission at Laevo!
 We will do our best to ensure that you are happy with your purchase!
 Should you have any questions or concerns about the product, its delivery or use - kindly contact us by clicking on “Laevo Group” near the “Buy now” button, then “ask a question”.